lrgazzella/ChatterBox/README.md

 # ChatterBox

-Chatterbox is a concurrency server that implements a chat service made for the course of operating systems.
+Chatterbox is a concurrent server that implements a chat service made for the course of operating systems.